Sakura-IT/SonnetAmiga/README.md

 The main part of the project is a library, which aims at API and ABI compatibility with WarpOS powerpc.library.

-This project is in an early stage of development.
-Don't expect it to do anything useful (yet).
+This project is in an early beta stage of development.

 # Hardware